 Google has “Google_Product_Taxonomy” which contains values for each category.
 Facebook supports Google Product Category values.
 Shopzilla has its own category id, “Shopzilla_Category_ID”

-Product category should be the most relevant category that matches with your product since you can use only one category.
+The product category should be the most relevant category that matches your product since you can use only one category.
 To put the category value you can include either the full path of the category or the numerical category ID.

 Product price is another attribute that is required by most of the merchant websites.
 Product price is the original price of the product that matches the price from your landing page.
 The currency should be accurately submitted according to the country.

-Some merchants require the currency code like Facebook and Google follows ISO 4217 currency codes such as 9.99 USD but Shopzilla and Bing don’t support anything but numeric values.
-So the requirements of specific merchant should be checked before configuration.
+Some merchants require currency codes like Facebook and Google follow ISO 4217 currency codes such as 9.99 USD but Shopzilla and Bing don’t support anything but numeric values.
+So the requirements of specific merchants should be checked before configuration.

 This is a required field for most of the merchant sites.
 The availability should be submitted accurately and match the original site’s landing page.